frnmst/monthly-attendance-paper/README.md

 ## Configuration

-Edit `configrc` based on your needs. variable names are self-explanatory.
+Edit the `./configrc` file based on your needs.

-Important variables are:

-    this_month
-    this_year
-    employer
-    employee

-as well as the days of the week, which you can translate in your language.
+Variable names are self-explanatory.

 You can also edit the date formats in the following script functions: